eumetnet-e-ai/wg1_data_curation/gap_analysis/e_ai_data_gap_analyses.md

 - Add:
     - Usage examples
     - Tools to handle and convert data to AI-ready form
+    - Future directions: do/donts feedback from the ML applications to the different data providers (best practices)
     - Quality analyses ?
     - what else?